voxpupuli/onceover/README.md

 If you have hiera data inside your controlrepo (or somewhere else) the Controlrepo gem can be configured to use it.
 Just dump your `hiera.yaml` file from the puppet master into the `spec/` directory or the root of your controlrepo and you are good to go.

-**NOTE:** This assumes that the path to your hiera data (datadir) is relative to the root of the controlrepo, if not it will fall over.
+**WARNING:** This assumes that the path to your hiera data (datadir) is relative to the root of the controlrepo, if not it will fall over.

 **Alternatively:**, if you are using cool new per-environment hiera config made available in puppet 4.x, the tool will automatically detect this and everything should work.